mbhatt1/FreeBmAM/README.md

 # FreeBmAM ~ Free B-sd m-emory A-cquisition M-odule
 Memory acquisition tool for FreeBSD (alpha).
 Took me a couple of months so please be nice :) Just creates a DD now.
 TODO: aff4 support!

+No promises.
+I will fix any issue you guys find though! :D

 ## Getting Started